njaldea/nil-gate/README.md

 By default, all of the edge types are valid except for the following:
 - T is a pointer type
-- T is a reference type
-- T is const

 ```cpp
 #include <nil/gate.hpp>